photo-cli/photo-cli/README.md

 ## Processing Companion Files

-We are also processing the companion files with the same name of your main photo files.
-The default settings is currently only `mov` which is popular among [iPhone Live Photos](https://support.apple.com/en-us/104966) output is also exporting with a video file next to your photo.
+Companion files sharing the same name as your main photo files are also processed.
+The default companion extension is `mov`, which is commonly produced by [iPhone Live Photos](https://support.apple.com/en-us/104966) as a video clip alongside the photo.

 You can extend this companion extension by using [settings verb's set action](#setting-a-single-value).